tedfytw1209/SLOctolyzer/README.md

 1. You will need a local installation of Python to run SLOctolyzer.
 We recommend a lightweight package management system such as Miniconda.
 Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda for your desired operating system.

-2. After downloading, navigate and open the Anaconda Prompt and clone the OCTolyzer repository.
+2. After downloading, navigate and open the Anaconda Prompt and clone the SLOctolyzer repository.

 ```
 git clone https://github.com/jaburke166/SLOctolyzer.git